Simon3FourStudios/Simon3FourStudios.github.io/_posts/2020-03-23-xamarin-forms-shared-styles.md

 {% endraw %}
 {% endhighlight %}

-The styles need to be part of the ResourceDictionary, as they are applied globally across the application, but this then creates duplication across the themes, meaning that if we want to change a particular style, we will need to go into each theme and change it.
+The styles need to be part of the theme's ResourceDictionary, as they are applied globally across the application, but this then creates duplication across the themes, meaning that if we want to change a particular style, we will need to go into each theme and change it.

 ### How do we avoid duplicating the styles?
 We can avoid this duplication by making use of [Merged Resource Dictionaries](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/resource-dictionaries#merged-resource-dictionaries).
 These allow you to combine one or more ResourceDictionary objects into another ResourceDictionary.